Blue lupine Karo

 - The Karo variety proved to have the best yield of green fodder (120% of the pattern) and dry matter (124% of the pattern) in a stubble crop of all varieties participating in the three-year COBORU tests.

 - Bitter cultivar – highest alkaloid content.

 - Blue flowers, brown seeds with white, mediumdense ornamentation.

-- The only bitter cultivar – the seeds are bitter (high content of alkaloids), but so are the whole plants, which makes it particularly suitable for use as a catch crop in areas where plantations are threatened by wild animals.
+- The only bitter variety – the seeds are bitter (high content of alkaloids), but so are the whole plants, which makes it particularly suitable for use as a catch crop in areas where plantations are threatened by wild animals.

 - Excellent for sowing as catch crop for plowing.

 - Excellent resistance to anthracnose.

 7.2 very high